Archetypum/PrototypeNetBSD/SECURITY.md

 ## Known Vulnerabilities

-Currently we dont have any known vulnerabilities...
+Currently, we don't have any known vulnerabilities...

 ## Recommendations on PrototypeNetBSD usage